What Is Mastic Gum? Mastic, the Phenomenon

 - Bad breath

-What are the uses of mastic gum?
-Mastic gum "in action"
+What may be the uses of mastic gum?

 - It fights Helicobacter Pylori according to recent studies carried out by Nottingham university and published in the reliable medical journal The New England Journal of Medicine.